actions-marketplace-validations/cedx_setup-dart/docs/usage.md

 The release channel of the Dart SDK (optional, defaults to `"stable"`).
 Allowed values are:

-- `stable`: the stable release of the SDK.
-Stable channel builds are tested and approved for production use.
+- `stable`: stable releases, updated roughly every three months.
+Stable channel builds are suitable for production use.
-- `beta`: the beta release of the SDK.
+- `beta`: preview releases, usually updated every month.
 Beta channel builds are preview builds for the stable channel.
-- `dev`: the development release of the SDK.
-Dev channel builds can provide early access to new features but might contain bugs.
+- `dev`: prereleases, usually updated twice a week.
+Dev channel builds are the most current with latest changes, may be broken, are unsupported, and may contain unvetted breaking changes.
+- `edge`: bleeding edge releases, usually updated every time a new commit is made on the SDK repository.
+Use with caution!

 ### **version**: string
 The version number of the Dart SDK (optional, defaults to `"latest"`).